EnderdracheLP/ClockMod/README.md

 # Clock Mod

-Displays the time and optionally the battery percentage in the the game.
+Displays the time and optionally the battery percentage in the game.

 ## Credits